Polish Reformed Church: Under Communist regime (1945–89)

 It took the Polish Reformed two years before they met in a Synod (1947).
 The old Rev. Skierski was chosen again as superintendent but he died exhausted and broken by the atrocities of the war.
 The situation of the church was dramatic: only three ministers were in Poland; the churches in present-day Lithuania and Belarus were lost to Soviets; the church in Sielec, and Tabor were seized as "German" by the Catholic population; Warsaw was completely destroyed by the Germans, although the church managed to survive.

 The number of members was estimated to be at 5000, or nearly 1/6 the 1939 number.
 Still, it was dropping even more, as the German and Czech Calvinists were emigrating from Poland.
 Old Calvinist churches in West Poland were taken over by the Catholics who refused to give them back; the lack of pastors was acute till the end of the 1950s.
 Some Polish Reformed stayed in the West rather than come back to a Communist regime and formed the London Reformed Polish Church, that existed till 1991.

+21st century

+In 2024, the Evangelical Reformed Parish in Warsaw, affiliated with the denomination, promoted, for the first time in the country, blessings for same-sex unions.
+The ceremony blessed 10 couples and was co-celebrated by Roman Catholic and Lutheran clergy.